armory3d/armorpaint_web/manual.md

 #### Updating

-Latest builds can be downloaded through your [Gumroad Library](https://gumroad.com/library).
+Latest builds can be downloaded through your [Gumroad Library](https://gumroad.com/library) or [Itch Library](https://itch.io/my-purchases).
 Alternatively, use the original email sent by Gumroad to access the download page.

 > In ArmorPaint, press `Help - Check for Updates...` to check if newer build is available.